 The 'classwork and participation' part of your grade is a bit subjective, but it will generally be either 5 or 0.
-You earn these points by being present and interacting in the Zoom and face-to-face lessons.
-If at the end of the semester the only thing I know about you is that your name showed up in a silent black box in Zoom and that you quietly sat there during face-to-face class meetings, then no participation credit is due you.
-Please come (webcam and mic ready on Zoom days), and comment or ask questions as appropriate.
+You earn these points by being present and interacting in the Zoom lessons or meeting with me in Zoom office time.
+If at the end of the semester the only thing I know about you is that your name showed up in a silent black box in Zoom, then no participation credit is due you.
+Please come, please have your webcam on, and please be ready to unmute your mic and comment or ask questions as appropriate.
 Be an active member of the class.